 For beginners, gardening does require some set-and-forget time.
 Plants need some routine care, but not as routine as it may sound.
 Here is a simple list of care tasks:

-• Watering: Don’t let the soil dry out, but don’t soak it either.
-Morning is the best time to water your garden, if you are having hot-weather do not let live plants go dry for more than 24 hours.
+- Watering: Never allow the soil to dry out completely, but do not overwater either.
+Morning watering is best.
+0If you are having hot weather, do not let live plants go dry for more than 24 hours.

 Stop in your garden three or four times each week to care for it; each visit is an opportunity for fresh air and enjoyment.